nilanshu96/nextjs-blog/posts/next-github-pages.md

 date: '2022-02-15'
 ---

-Before proceeding to explain the steps on deployment let's make a few things clear about **Github Pages**
+Before proceeding let's make a few things clear about **Github Pages**

-- Github Pages is meant for hosting of static websites.
-Which means hosting plain old websites comprised of html, css and javascript.
+- Github Pages is meant for hosting static websites, that is hosting plain old websites comprised of html, css and javascript.
 - Github processes your static website using Jekyll before hosting.
-This can be easily disabled by adding a **.nojekyll** file to the root directory of your website.
+This can easily be disabled by adding a **.nojekyll** file to the root directory of your website.
 This is required for two reasons
-	- Jekyll can bring in unwanted changes or behaviors on a website that has already been created using NextJs
+	- Jekyll can bring in unwanted changes or behaviors to a website that has already been created using NextJs
 	- Jekyll ignores directories starting with an underscore while NextJs creates an _next directory after exporting a static website

 I'm assuming that you have a static website ready waiting to be deployed but if not and you're new to NextJs then you can follow this simple yet awesome tutorial provided in the NextJs website [here](https://nextjs.org/learn/basics/create-nextjs-app?utm_source=next-site&utm_medium=homepage-cta&utm_campaign=next-website)